jutuon/jonect/docs/architechture_plan.md

 # Architecture of the Jonect Android Application

-This document is mostly written before there was any coding done.
+This is old plan for the project and does not complately represent the current (2022-01-13) state or future of the project.
+It is mostly written before there was any coding done.

 ## Application Description and Mission